 What are the estimated tuition and expenses for the graduate programs?

 For Full-Time MBA Students the tuition rate for the Academic Year 2014-2015 is $21,885 per semester.
-Tuition for the 2014–2015 academic year is $1,490 per credit hour for Evening MBA, MSF and MSA students.
+Tuition for the 2014–2015 academic year is $1,490 per credit hour for Part-Time MBA, MSF and MSA students.
 Books, supplies, and fees are estimated at $1,650.
 Full-time students may be eligible for a scholarship, a graduate assistantship or a federal loan.
 See Tuition and Fees for additional information about tuition and financial aid.

 I’ve been admitted to a graduate program.
 How do I accept my offer of admission?